Tigrov/yii2-pgsql/README.md

 Limitation
 ------------

-Since version 1.2.0 requires Yii2 version 2.0.14 and above.
+Since version 1.2.0 requires Yii 2.0.14 and above.
-You can use version 1.1.11 if you have Yii2 version 2.0.13 and below.
+You can use version 1.1.11 if you have Yii 2.0.13 and below.

 Installation
 ------------